GPTP-workshop/gptp-workshop.github.io/schedule.md

 ### Location
-GPTP-2019 will be held in the Dean's meeting room, 3405A/B in the College of Engineering at Michigan State University.
+GPTP-2019 will be held in the Dean's Conference room, 3405A/B in the College of Engineering at Michigan State University.
 The College of Engineering is located between South Shaw Lane and Wilson Road, on 428 S.Shaw Ln. on MSU's East Lansing Campus.